dcbeergoddess/team_profile_generator/README.md

 ## Description

-Using JavaScript and Node Package Managers, this CLI application will serve as a tool that a manager of a software engineering team can use to generate a webpage that displays their team's basic info.
+Using JavaScript and Node Package Managers, this CLI application will serve as a tool that a manager of a software engineering team can use to generate a webpage to display their team's basic info.
 The info will allow the manger to have quick access to emails and GitHub profiles.

 ## Table Of Contents